PayDock/mobile-sdk-doc/setup/installation.md

+---
-# Installing the SDK
+title: Install the SDK

-To begin using the SDK, you must first add it as a dependency to your app, integrating it into your existing application.
+description: To begin using the SDK, you must first add it as a dependency to your app, integrating it into your existing application.
 A pre-requisite to using the SDK is setting up the Paydock API, the instructions for which are linked in this guide.
+---

+# {% $markdoc.frontmatter.title %}
+{% $markdoc.frontmatter.description %}

 ## Setup the Paydock API Integration